The words came out of my mind before I could catch them. But it would be a lie to say they surprised me.

-And when I asked myself, “Why do you think you suck?” — an attempt to identify the core issues so I could argue against them directly — my brain responded fast and furious with responses.
-I certainly didn’t have the time or energy to refute all 429 of the underlying negative thoughts.
+And when I asked myself, “Why do I think I suck?” — an attempt to identify the core issues so I could argue against them directly — my brain responded fast and furious with 429 responses.
+I certainly didn’t have the time or energy to refute all of my underlying negative thoughts.

 You’re asking the wrong question

 When you find yourself in a similar situation — with the desire to change your thoughts but not the energy — it can be helpful to determine the feelings behind your grand “I stink” statements.
 But you may be asking yourself the wrong question.

 Geeky Brain Fact: When you ask your brain a question, it’s compelled to find an answer.
 So when you ask yourself, “Why do I think I suck?” your mind will return reasons you stink — even on your sunniest days when you feel great about yourself.

 So asking yourself why — even for the noble purpose of reframing — can backfire.
 If you weren’t feeling down before this little fact-finding mission, you will be soon after.